natitati4/minesweeper/README.md

 Then build.
 You shouldn't have problems if you cloned the repo correctly.

 **If you still have problems:**\
-Refer to the following video to understand how to set up SFML in Visual Studio: `https://www.youtube.com/watch?v=lFzpkvrscs4`.\
+-Refer to the following video to understand how to set up SFML in Visual Studio: `https://www.youtube.com/watch?v=lFzpkvrscs4`.\
-After compiling, in the x64/Release (or x64/Debug), Add these 2 folders (from the minesweeper folder): `ArialFont` and `Images`.
+-After compiling, in the x64/Release (or x64/Debug), Add these 2 folders (from the minesweeper folder): `ArialFont` and `Images`.
 These are for the font and the images of the game.\
-Now you can run the newly created `minesweeper.exe` in either the Release or Debug folders.
+-Now you can run the newly created `minesweeper.exe` in either the Release or Debug folders.

 # Limitations
 Runs only on Windows, obviously.